dmbarbour/glas/docs/GlasObject.md

 ### Lazy Patches

-This was originally part of my Glas Object definition, so the design is almost complete.
-But I've decided to elide it for now because I'm not convinced by the performance-complexity tradeoff.
-May reconsider depending on experimental evidence of benefits.
+This was originally part of my Glas Object definition, so the design is close to complete.
+But I've decided to elide it because I'm not convinced by the performance-complexity tradeoff in general, and programmers can obtain similar performance benefits by explicitly modeling patches in the data layer.

-The core idea is to introduce an 'apply patch' node that applies a 'patch' to a data node.
+The foundation for patches is introducing apply-patch nodes:

-* *apply patch* - header (0x05) is followed by offset to target value, then by patch node.
+* *apply patch* - header is followed by target value and representation of patch

-Patches should be carefully designed with several properties:
+To make them efficient and useful, patches should be carefully designed with several properties:

-* incremental (lazy) application. e.g. `(apply-patch (patch-branch a b) (branch x y))` can be rewritten to `(branch (apply-patch a x) (apply-patch b y))`.
+* incremental (lazy) application. e.g. `(apply-patch (patch-branch a b) (branch x y))` can be rewritten to `(branch (apply-patch a x) (apply-patch b y))`, then we only need to consider half.
 * indexable, e.g. given `(patch-branch (patch-stem stem-bits (replace y)))` we could efficiently lookup the value 'y' without observing the original data.
 This enables patches to serve as working memory.
-* composable, e.g. `(apply-patch a (apply-patch b x))` can rewrite to `(apply-patch (merged a b) x)`, where the merged patch combines the index and is usually smaller than the sum of separate patches.
+* composable / mergable, e.g. `(apply-patch a (apply-patch b x))` can rewrite to `(apply-patch (merge a b) x)`, where the evaluated merge is usually smaller than the sum of its components.

-To acheive these properties, we can mirror representation of data, and cache some information that would otherwise be derived by peeking at data.
-A viable model for patches:
+To acheive these properties, we can mirror representation of indexed data, and keep enough extra information to merge patches as part of each patch.
+A viable model for patches on radix trees and lists:

 * *nop* - encoded similar to data leaf.
 Patch has no effect, though implicitly asserts that the data node is reachable.
-Will usually be erased if feasible.
+Usually erased if feasible.
-* *stem* - encoded similar to data stem, followed by patch.
+* *patch stem* - encoded similar to data stem, followed by patch.
 Follow stem then applies patch.
-* *branch* - encoded similar to data branch, with left and right patches.
+* *patch branch* - encoded similar to data branch, with left and right patches.
 Applies patch to both branches.
 * *replace* - header followed by data, replaces value at patched location.
 * *trim* - header includes direction (left or right).
 Applies to branch.
 Removes branch in indicated direction, resulting in a stem.
 * *splice* - header includes direction (left or right).
 Applies to stem.
 Adds branch in indicated direction, resulting in a branch.
 (Direction supports merging and indexing.)
 * *internal ref* - header followed by offset to patch, supports structure sharing of patches within a glob
-* *annotation* - encoded similar to data annotation, but the patch on the annotation applies a patch to the entire list of annotations.
+* *patch annotation* - encoded similar to data annotation, but the patch on the annotation applies a patch to the entire list of annotations.
 For example, we can erase all annotations on a value by replacing annotations with an empty list.
 * *list split update* - header followed by final left length (varnat), initial left length (varnat), offset to right patch, then left patch.
 Will:
   * split list at initial left length
   * apply left and right patches respectively to left and right sublists
   * record final left list length (supports merging and indexing)
   * concat patched lists
-* *array* - encoded similar to data array, except with offsets to patches.
+* *patch array* - encoded similar to data arrays, except with offsets to patches.
 Applies a list of patches to a list of data.
 (List of patches may be shorter than list of data.)

-For 'deep' updates, patches are more compact than structure-sharing updates because patches don't need to represent or reference unmodified components.
-Patches also support amortized update directly at the data layer, whereas we depend on glob replacement heuristics for similar benefits at the content-addressed storage layer.
-I'm not convinced these performance benefits are worthy of the added complexity costs.
+If patches were explicitly modeled in the data layer, they would not be limited to radix trees and lists, and programmers can more precisely align patches with problem domain.
+It becomes impossible to directly observe external refs, but annotations for stowage and memoization would provide sufficient control to model a persistent [log-structured merge-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree).